ColmanC19/api_code_review/README.md

-# _Rails Independent Project_
+# _Rails Independent Project: Week 6_

-#### _This application will display on a rails server an online commerce store.
-This page will have a list of Products, and each product will include a name, cost and country of origin.
-Each product will include an option to leave a review of.
-The review will include the users name, a rating and a body of review content.
-1.17.2020_
+#### _This project successfully returns a response from an API call.
+The database is seeded using the faker Gem, so it will populate the name of animal rescues and the names of cats and dogs in that specific rescue.
+1.31.2020_

 #### By _**Colman Currie**_

 ## Description
-### _This allows practice one-to-many relationships, databases, Active Record and rails._
+### _This allows practice with one-to-many relationships, databases, Active Record, seeding databases, rails, returning JSON objects via Postman, and successfully returns responses for each API call._

 ## Setup/Installation Requirements